Frequently Asked Questions Regarding COVID-19 Vaccinations in Orange County

 Where can I get a COVID-19 vaccine?

-Hospitals are administering COVID-19 vaccines to health care workers with direct patient contact, including health care workers in the community.
+There are various vaccine site options listed at ocfl.net/vaccine, including at the Department of Health in Orange County’s vaccination site at the Orange County Convention Center.
+In addition, hospitals are administering COVID-19 vaccines to health care workers with direct patient contact, including health care workers in the community.
+Residents with pre-existing conditions are encouraged to talk to their primary care provider for options.
 Hospitals and County Health Departments also are vaccinating individuals 65 years of age and older.
 Additionally, hospital providers may vaccinate individuals who they deem to be extremely vulnerable to COVID-19.

 How is the Florida Department of Health in Orange County and Orange County Government determining who receives the vaccine?